 Earlier today, as part of The Budget, Philip Hammond announced that the IR35 reform would be rolled out to large and medium-sized businesses in the private sector in April 2020.
 Ahead of the Budget announcement, ATA had been speaking with our clients to ensure they felt fully prepared for any possible outcome.

 Now that we have a better understanding of the timescales of the IR35 reform within the private sector, there are a number of questions end-clients should be asking themselves in preparation.
-But first, let’s go back to basics.
+But first, let’s go back to basics and talk about what IR35 is.

 What is IR35?